Kitashi14/DevBoost/README.md

   - Buttons can be workspace-specific or global across all projects

 - **AI-Powered Button Creation**
-  - Describe what you want in natural language, and AI generates the button
+  - Describe what you want in natural language, enhance the prompt and AI generates the button
   - AI suggests buttons based on your recent development activity
   - Review, edit, and approve all AI suggestions before saving
   - AI handles platform-specific command syntax automatically